slu-soc5050/lecture-02/README.md

 1. Compose a basic R Notebook
 2. Organize a very simple R project directory with a single subfolder
-3. Create basic plots using \texttt{ggplot2}
+3. Create basic plots using `ggplot2`
-4. Employ \texttt{dplyr} to carry out basic cleaning of data
+4. Employ `dplyr` to carry out basic cleaning of data

 ### Lecture Resources